 After we trimmed the beds, we blew all the excess grass and greenery away this amazing blower from Greenworks.

 These are my wonderful, amazing, incredible new friends with their dappled sunlight and their fresh mulch and their watered soil.

-I talk to them every day.
+I talk to them and decorate with them every day.

 I tell them they are beautiful and wonderful and that they are going to stretch their roots and bloom their blooms and this is the start of their amazing hydrangea story.